 Get in Touch

-If you would like further information, Eleanor Pearson offers an initial one hour fixed fee meeting at a cost of £95 (inc. VAT).
+If you would like further information, Eleanor White-Andrews offers an initial one hour fixed fee meeting at a cost of £95 (inc. VAT).
 During these meeting we can discuss your personal circumstances, options and possible next steps.

 Due to the current circumstances, meetings can occur via telephone.
 We are hoping that meetings at our office in Reading can occur soon.
 Please call the office on 0118 9589711 or email [email protected] if you would like to book a meeting.

-Eleanor is a Family Law solicitor and is a member of Resolution.
+Eleanor is a Family Law solicitor and a member of Resolution.
 Eleanor specialises in divorce, financial matters and private children matters.